HYPERTENSION

 Yogic Management

-The role of Yoga in the managment of Hypertension is well documented now.
-Aim of the treatment in Hypertension should be to lower the blood pressure and to prevent form further complications arising out of Hypertension.
-The practices for the managment of Hypertension are as under:
+The role of Yoga in the management of Hypertension is well documented now.
+The aim of the treatment should be to lower the blood pressure and prevent form further complications arising out of Hypertension.
+The practices for the management of Hypertension are as under:

 Yogasanas: Tadasana, Katichakrasana, Urdhawa Hastottanasana, Pawanmuktasana, Vajrasana Ushtrasana, Gomukhasana, Sashankasana Vakrasana, Bhujangasana

-Meditation: Om Chanting, Breath Awarness & Om Meditation
+Meditation: Om Chanting, Breath Awareness, and Om Meditation

 Precautions: